-The frequencies $\omega_b$ in atomic units.
+The frequencies ω_b in atomic units.
 Response equations are evaluated at given frequencies.
 Two lines following this option must contain 1) The number of frequencies, 2) Frequencies.

-- .DIPLEN Sets A and B to x, y, z dipole operators. - .DIPLNX Sets A and B to the x dipole operator. - .DIPLNY Sets A and B to the y dipole operator. - .DIPLNZ Sets A and B to the z dipole operator. - E3TEST Test the contributions to the quadratic response function arising from the $E^{[3]}$ and $S^{[3]}$ terms.
-Mainly for debugging purposes.
+- .DIPLEN Sets A and B to x, y, z dipole operators. - .DIPLNX Sets A and B to the x dipole operator. - .DIPLNY Sets A and B to the y dipole operator. - .DIPLNZ Sets A and B to the z dipole operator. - .E3TEST Test the contributions to the quadratic response function arising from the $E^{[3]}$ and $S^{[3]}$ terms.
+Mainly for debugging purposes. - .ECPHOS Specifies a phosphorescence calculation using the effective charge approximation for the spin-orbit operator, i.e. the spin-orbit induced singlet-triplet transition.
+This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole operators and the B operator is set to the effective charge spin-orbit operators.
+The set of effective charges is obtained from Koseki et al. [334, 335] for atoms with ECP:s and Ref.[336] for "all-electron" atoms.
+The reference state must be a singlet spin state.
+See also .PHOSPHORESCENCE

-.ISPABC
+.
+ISPABC

-READ \, ISPINA, ISPINB, ISPINC
+READ , ISPINA, ISPINB, ISPINC

-Spin symmetry of A-operators (ISPINA), B-operators (ISPINB), and the excitation operator (ISPINC): "0" for singlet and "1" for triplet.
-Default is "0,0,0", i.e. all of singlet spin symmetry.
+Spin symmetry of excitation operators associated with physical operators A (ISPINA) and B (ISPINB), and the excited states specified with .ROOTS (ISPINC): "0" for singlet and "1" for triplet.
+Default is "0,0,0", i.e. all of singlet spin symmetry. c.f. the same keyword in section 30.1.4.
 Note: triplet operators are only implemented for singlet reference states.

 - .MAXITL Maximum number of iterations for linear equations in this section.
 Default is 60. - .MAXITP Maximum number of iterations in solving the linear response eigenvalue equations.
-Default is 60. - .MAXITO Maximum number of iterations in the optimal orbital algorithm [31].
+Default is 60. - .MAXITO Maximum number of iterations in the optimal orbital algorithm [46].
 Default is 5. - .MCDBTERM Specifies the calculation of all individual components to the $\mathcal{B}(0 \to f)$ term of magnetic circular dichroism (MCD).
 This keyword sets up the calculation so that no further response input is required except .ROOTS.
-The A operator is set equal to the $\alpha$ component of dipole operator and the B operator to the $\beta$ component of the angular momentum operator.
-The resulting "mixed" two-photon transition moment to state f is then multiplied the dipole-allowed one-photon transition moment from state f (for the $\gamma$ component, with $\alpha \neq \beta \neq \gamma$ ).
-[26] - .MNFPHO Specifies a phosphorescence calculation using the atomic mean-field approximation for the spin-orbit operator, i.e. the spin-orbit induced singlet-triplet transition.
+The A operator is set equal to the α component of dipole operator and the B operator to the β component of the angular momentum operator.
+The resulting "mixed" two-photon transition moment to state f is then multiplied the dipole-allowed one-photon transition moment from state f (for the γ component, with $\alpha \neq \beta \neq \gamma$).
+[41]

+- .MNFPHO Specifies a phosphorescence calculation using the atomic mean-field approximation for the spin-orbit operator, i.e. the spin-orbit induced singlet-triplet transition.
 This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole operators and the B operator is set to the atomic mean-field spin-orbit operators.
-The reference state must be a singlet spin state. - .PHOSPHORESCENCE Specifies a phosphorescence calculation, i.e. the spin-orbit induced singlet-triplet transition.
+The reference state must be a singlet spin state.
+See also .PHOSPHORESCENCE - .PHOSPHORESCENCE Specifies a phosphorescence calculation, i.e. the spin-orbit induced singlet-triplet transition.
 This keyword sets up the calculation so that no further response input is required except .ROOTS; the A operator is set to the dipole operators and the B operator is set to the spin-orbit operators.
-[286, 290] The reference state must be a singlet spin state.
+[330, 337] The reference state must be a singlet spin state.

-READ \, IPRSMO
+READ , IPRSMO